How To Prepare For A Job Interview

-The biggest difference between good and bad interviews is how much preparation was done.
-The more research you put in before going to the interview, the better your chances are of having a great interview.
+The biggest difference between a good and bad interview is how well you've prepared.
+The more research you put in beforehand, the better your chances of having a great interview.
 You have three goals for an interview:

-Demonstrate that you are really interested in working for the company;
+- Demonstrate that you're really interested in working for the company.

-- Show that you are a good fit for the position and that you can contribute to the company;
+- Show that you'd be a good fit for the position and that you can contribute to the company.

 How To Prepare